Skip to main content

 tip

-The install location can be configured using the XPACKS_STORE_FOLDER environment variable; for more details please check the xpm folders page.
+The installation location may be configured using the XPACKS_STORE_FOLDER environment variable; for more details please refer to the xpm folders page.

 Reproducibility and devDependencies

-To ensure reproducibility, it is essential for each project to always use the exact desired versions of the required tools, regardless of the tools installed in the system.
+To ensure reproducibility, it is essential for each project to always utilise the exact desired versions of the required tools, regardless of the tools installed in the system.

-To achieve this goal, xpm records all locally installed binary packages as development dependencies in the project package.json file.
+To achieve this objective, xpm records all locally installed binary packages as development dependencies in the project package.json file.

 "xpack": {